Copley Academy

-Copley Academy (formerly Copley High School) is a coeducational secondary school with academy status.
+Dixons Pennine Academy (formerly Copley High School and Copley Academy) is a coeducational secondary school with academy status.
 It is located in the Copley area of Stalybridge in the English county of Greater Manchester.

 Previously a community school administered by Tameside Metropolitan Borough Council, Copley High School converted to academy status on 1 February 2013 and was renamed Copley Academy.
 The school is now part of the Great Academies Education Trust which also includes Great Academy Ashton in Ashton-under-Lyne and Silver Springs Primary Academy in Stalybridge.

+Copley Academy was renamed Dixons Pennine Academy on March 1st 2026 when Great Academies Education Trust merged with Dixons Academies Trust, a large academy trust in the north west of England.

 Copley Academy offers GCSEs, BTECs and Cambridge Nationals as programmes of study for pupils.
 The school also has specialisms in mathematics and ICT.

-The Copley Academy was established in 1968 as part of the local authority’s initiative to expand secondary education in the Tameside area.
+The Copley Academy was established in 1968 as part of the local authority's initiative to expand secondary education in the Tameside area.
 Originally named Copley High School, it was built to serve the rapidly growing suburban communities around Stalybridge.
 The school was designed with modernist architectural features typical of the late 1960s, including spacious classrooms and dedicated facilities for science and the arts.
 Over the decades, the school has undergone several renovations to update its infrastructure and accommodate advances in technology and pedagogy.